Osoraa/golang-book/chapter6/README.md

 - Functions along with non-local variables that they reference are called Closures.
 These closures are often used to create functions that'd return functions demonstrated [here](closure_v3.go)

 - Recursion is pretty straightforward as in ay other programming language.

+- The `defer` statement is used to schedule a function to be run at the end of the function it is in.
+In the case of multiple defer statements, the first shaa be the last and the last shall be the first 😂
+Defer allows a function to still be run even in the event of an error.
+Since a return is essentially the end of a function, Defer would run before the host function returns.